BreitmanLab/breitman-lab.github.io/research/index.md

 <div class="row">

 # Our research
 We are **ecologists and evolutionary biologists** and our research focuses on integrating genomics, ecological data, and computer modeling to reconstruct the evolutionary histories of species and populations.
 This work addresses basic questions (e.g. _“Why are there so many species?”_, _"How do species adapt to their environment?"_) and applied questions (e.g. _“How do we delimit and monitor species?”_) about the ecology and evolution of freshwater and terrestrial organisms.
-Our research on evolutionary processes in biodiversity 'hotspots' (e.g. defined [here](https://www.nature.com/articles/35002501)) takes us across the Americas, from the southeastern US to Central America and South America.
+Our research on evolutionary processes in biodiversity 'hotspots' (e.g. defined [here](https://www.nature.com/articles/35002501)) takes us across the Americas, from the southeastern US to Central
+America and South America.

 Current research projects in the **"Bagley Lab"**, also known as the **Ecological and Evolutionary Genetics Laboratory (EEGL)** at [JSU](http://jsu.edu), center on conservation genomics, phylogeography, phylogenomics, speciation/hybridization, and local adaptation genomics of North American and Neotropical plants and freshwater fishes.
-Projects are diverse, ranging from Andean bellflowers to central Brazilian fishes, and they are strongly focused on analyzing genomic data (e.g. ddRAD-seq, targeted sequence capture, and whole-genome sequence data) and species occurrences, although phenotypic data are also of interest.
+While our main area of organismal expertise is ichthyology and most projects focus on fishes, projects are diverse, ranging from Andean bellflowers to central Brazilian fishes, and they are strongly focused on analyzing genomic data (e.g. ddRAD-seq, targeted sequence capture, and whole-genome sequence data) and species occurrences, although phenotypic data are also of interest.
 Questions about species, their relationships, and their past, present, and future responses (e.g. distributional shifts) to climate change and human impacts are especially of interest.
 <br>
 <br>